ELBERR-AI/AXD-TUI/README.md

 Debian 12 (Bookworm) — works
 Other Debian-based distros — likely works, not tested

 Requires Python 3.6 or newer.
-Check your version by running python3 –version in your terminal
+Check yours with python3 –version.